Quantum convolutional channels and multiparameter families of 2-unitary matrices: Measure of coherence of a unitary operation

+\begin{theo} For any $S_\alpha$, the set of bipartite unitary matrices with maximal coherence range is a disconnected set of measure zero w.r.t Haar measure. \end{theo}

+\begin{proof} The set of permutation matrices of size $d^2 \times d^2$ is a finite, disjoin subset of bipartite unitary matrices.
+Moreover the smooth mapping on entangling power $e_p$ -- gate typicality $g_t$ plane, preservers those properties~\cite{permutatrion_entangling_power}.
+On the other hand, the allowed values of entangling power and gate typicality for bipartite matrices form a non-degenerated area.
+Thus the set of unitary matrices locally equivalent to a permutation is both disjoint, because any path connecting two permutations with different $e_p$ cannot consist of permutations, and have measure zero. \end{proof}

+Due to the above, this measure doesn't suit monotone for a potential resource theory.
+The underlying free set would be non-convex and disconnected, which would impede the application of almost all known tools from the resource-theoretic field.

-which are values for a permutation ($V = W = \mathbb{I}$) and Hadamard matrices ($W = H_d \otimes H_d$, $V = \mathbb{I}$), respectively.
-For a generic $U$ such range is not \textit{a priori} trivial, especially the minimal value points towards the non-vanishing coherence of the matrix.
+For a generic $U$ coherence range is not trivial, especially the minimal value points towards the non-vanishing coherence of the matrix.
+For example, the 2-unitary matrix for local dimension $d = 6$ obtained in~\cite{36_officers_of_Karol} cannot obtain the limit value of $S_\alpha$ corresponding to permutation, since there are no permutation 2-unitary matrices in local dimension $6$.